 How to Recognize Devaluation Before It Hits

-A few signals tend to precede major changes:
+A few signals consistently precede major changes:

 Strategies to Stay Ahead